All Episodes

 But that comes under the rubric of women's rights and liberation and so forth.

-It's uh in fact, this is one of the most sickening things about the Feminazis to me is that they've been selling abortions since 1973 as an act of liberation for women.
+In fact, this is one of the most sickening things about the feminazis to me is that they've been selling abortion since 1973 as an act of liberation for women.

-It's always it's always made sickened me about it.
+That's the thing that's always made, sickened me about it.

-But here we have eleven dogs, pit bulls, uh he's wa.
+But here we have 11 dogs, pit bulls, histois, massive outrage.

-Uh but is there can you see any difference here at all?
+Now, I understand the psychological attachment, but is there, can you see any difference here at all?

-Any any find anything peculiar about the lack of outrage on the one hand and the total national outrage here over the dog thing on the other.
+Any find anything peculiar about the lack of outrage on the one hand and the total national outrage here over the dog thing on the other?

-Uh also got a note, a friend of mine said, the Chris Benoit thing, the reason why this Vic thing is being thought of as worse uh than the than the dog then the Chris Benoit thing is because Chris Benoit also killed himself.
+Also got a note, a friend of mine said the Chris Benoit thing, the reason why this Vic thing is being thought of as worse than the Chris Benoit thing is because Chris Benoit also killed himself.

 Everybody in that situation died.

-If he were still alive after having murdered his wife and daughter, then there would be profound outright.
+If he were still alive after having murdered his wife and daughter, then there would be profound outrage.

 Nice to have you, Gary.